 We can advise both companies and individuals who are considering employee shareholder status on the implications of employee shareholder status for them and assist in any negotiation of the terms of an employee shareholder agreement.
 On employee shareholder matters, we work closely with members of our corporate team who regularly draft and advise on the constitutional and corporate documents necessary to create the employee shareholder structure and issue shares to employee shareholders.

 Representative Employee Shareholder Advice Work

-Examples of our human resources & recruitment work include:
+Examples of our employment team’s employee shareholder work include:

 James BakerPartner Employment

 James qualified as a solicitor in 1997 and is Head of Teacher Stern’s Employment practice.
 He regularly advises a wide variety of clients ranging from large multi-national companies to senior executives.
 James has, along with Teacher Stern’s employment practice, been listed in the Legal 500 Directory where he has been described as a “real star”.

 Along with the other members of the employment team, James has spent many years developing close relationships with clients and regularly advises on all aspects of employment law.
 These range from “day-to-day” employment issues to more stand-alone matters such as collective consultation on redundancies and high value employment tribunal and high court cases.